richwblake/terminals_and_shells/README.md

 and delete the line we added to your configuration file.
 Then once again, run one of the above `source` commands to restore everything back to the way it was.

+## Conclusion

+Alright, that's enough about that for today.
+I hope that my understanding of this information helps you as well.
+It has taken me some time to really come to terms with most of the material here, so I've done my best to compress it into a concise yet sympathetic write-up.
+There is so much to be said about each of these topics that, much like a file system exponentially expands, each topic creates a new set of sub-topics to investigate.
+If you, like me find, these topics to be curious, there's many more explanations to be seen online.
+I hope that both the shell program (bash/zsh) and your terminal program are no longer completely mysterious, and can be understood as two programs working together to provide the input prompt to the user.
+Additionally, the shell program can be configured to include certain locations in its PATH, so we can execute certain commands anywhere in our file system.
+Like PATH, there are several shell environment variables that both us, the user, and our shell program can utilize!

+I hope this was helpful.
+Additionally, I apologize if you find any errors in my explanation.
+If I were you, I would understand if you just disregarded the article wholeheartedly.
+However, if you have the desire, please send any comments or corrections via an 'issue', or a DM.
+It would be greatly appreciated in knowing the correct information is being circulated.

+wb19